 Tonight I did my first ever glitter iron on vinyl project to test out my new Planet Flame Heat Press, using the Cricut brand glitter iron on vinyl.
 I have a lot of people that will ask me if they really need a heat press, or if they can make projects with their standard home iron.
 Let me tell you why I prefer a professional heat press.

-With a professional heat press, like this one from Planet Flame, you will get more consistent heat and pressure on your projects like shirts with iron on/HTV vinyl.
+With a professional heat press, like the Planet Flame heat press you will get more consistent heat and pressure on your projects like shirts with iron on/HTV vinyl.
 The heating plate is quite large, so you don’t have to move it around on your design like you do with a home iron or one of the Cricut Easy Press machines.

 Pressure is also really important with pressing iron on/HTV projects, and a professional heat press will clamp down and lock in, so you really get that good pressure you need.